 - Every camper is eligible to receive merit-based prizes during camp

-The Cats went 10-6 in 2009-10, as senior Molly MacMillan earned her third straight America East Championship in the 1,650 freestyle, while classmate Colleen Clark won the America East Coaches Award, which goes to the senior student-athlete each year who tallied the most points at the conference championship during their four years.
+The Cats went 10-6 in 2009-10 as senior Molly MacMillan earned her third straight America East Championship in the 1,650 freestyle, while classmate Colleen Clark won the America East Coaches Award, which goes to the senior student-athlete each year who tallied the most points at the conference championship during their four years.
 MacMillan was second in the standings, only eight points behind her classmate.

 During his time at Vermont, Cournoyer has also coached a handful of athletes who have made their mark on the school’s record books.
-The Cats have broke all 21 varsity marks and reestablished three conference records at the league championship in the last five years.
+The Cats have broken all 21 varsity marks and reestablished three conference records at the league championship in the last five years.

 In his first year at Lycoming, Cournoyer was named MAC Women's Swimming and Diving Coach of the Year after directing the Warriors to a school-record 13 wins in 14 dual meets as well as the program's first-ever conference title.

 Prior to his stint at Lycoming, Cournoyer was head coach of men's and women's swimming and diving at Bridgewater State College in Massachusetts for two years.
 He led the Bridgewater men's team to an 11-0 record in his final season and an 11th-place finish in the 26-team New England Championships.
 His combined record at Bridgewater State was 33-14.

 Cournoyer's final season at Bridgewater was highlighted by the women's team finishing 9-5 to post its first winning record in eight years.
 Prior to coming to Vermont, Cournoyer posted a combined record of 104-56 in his five seasons as a head coach.